CONSERVATION COMMITTEE

 What We Are Watching chart gives an overview of legislation that the GCA is monitoring closely.
 The Legislation and Policy Updates provide a more in-depth analysis of current legislative and policy issues.
 View the Latest What We Are Watching Chart Here.

-Water Saving Tips (taken from a range of sources):
+WATER SAVING TIPS (taken from a range of sources):

 Fix leaks: Check for leaks in faucets and pipes regularly and fix them as soon as possible.